What Every Husband Should Know About Stay-at-Home Moms

 The harrowing, inner chaos in the soul of a SAHM can drive a woman to do things she never wanted to do.
 A woman driven by inner chaos will do things like give her children the silent treatment, manipulate her friends, get an ulcer over the budget, or belittle her husband’s hard work.

 Ask your wife good questions to gain understanding.
-Identify with her; empathize.
+Identify with her.
+Try to empathize.

 The most durable hope you can give your wife is glorying in the one Mediator between God and man.
 Your wife needs your help to remember the future grace that is guaranteed her by the precious blood of Jesus.